Department of Mathematics

 Ever since my days as an undergraduate, I have been fascinated by quantum theory.
-Not surprisingly, most of my research is in the area of (non-relativistic) quantum mechanics, especially in quantum information and the foundations of quantum theory.
+And most of my research is, indeed, in areas of (non-relativistic) quantum mechanics such as quantum information and the foundations of quantum theory.
 In recent years, I have worked on Gleason's theorem, uncertainty relations, mutually unbiased bases, PT-symmetry and quantum state reconstruction.